Tap to Donate

 Top Tip!
 Managing fund visibility and preset amounts

-At this point, you can navigate into the app Settings to set whether a PIN is required to change funds.
+At this point, you can navigate to the app Settings to set whether a PIN is required to change funds.
 This setting is helpful when you want to lock a device to a selected fund - all 'tap' donations will be assigned to that chosen fund.
 If the device is being used in a context where fund switching is required or preferred, you can leave the "Fund Change" PIN disabled.
-Finally, for multi-site customers where the logged-in app user has permission for multiple sites, you should choose the Giving module Site to which anonymous small donations are recorded.
+Finally, for multi-site customers where the logged-in app User has permission for multiple sites, you should choose the Giving module Site to which anonymous small donations are recorded.
 A selected site setting persists until changed, which means you can configure different devices for use at other sites.
-Alternatively, you can add app user profiles that have single-site permission, meaning that anonymous small donations are recorded against the app user's site, with no option for the site to be changed.
+Alternatively, you can add app User profiles that have single-site permission, meaning that anonymous small donations are recorded against the app User site, with no option to change the site.

 Overview of the giver user experience

 Prospective givers can choose from four preset amounts or click Other to enter a custom amount.
-Givers can also select to Donate on their device, which reveals a QR Code that the giver can scan to open Donate on their device to complete the donation process, which will be helpful for those wishing to make recurring donations rather than anonymous small donations.
+Givers can also select to Donate on their device, which reveals a QR Code that the giver can scan to open Donate on their device to complete the donation process.
+This feature is helpful for those who wish to make recurring donations rather than anonymous small donations.

-The giver is instructed where to tap their card or digital wallet phone.
-For Android (shown below on the right), the NFC reader is located on the back of the device.
-For iOS devices (shown below on the left), the reader is accessed by tapping on the device screen at the front.
+The giver is instructed on where to tap their card or digital wallet phone.
+For Android (shown below on the right), the NFC reader is located at the back of the device.
+For iOS devices (shown below on the left), the reader is accessed by tapping the screen at the front of the device.

 A Declined payment request invites the giver to Retry Payment—perhaps with an alternative card.
 If the retry is also declined, a QR Code is shown, which the giver can scan with their phone camera to take them to your Donate page on their device to complete their donation.
 The giver can also request an Email Receipt for a declined payment request.
-The decline 'reason' is not shown in the giver's user experience, and declined payment requests are not recorded in ChurchSuite.
+The decline 'reason' is not shown in the giver's User experience, and declined payment requests are not recorded in the Giving module.

 Chip-and-PIN - Android devices